se-edu/se-book/oop/inheritance/substitutability/outcomes.md

-* <span id="outcome-inheritance-substitutability-one">:trophy: Can explain substitutability :two:</span>
+:trophy: Can explain substitutability :two: